zendframework/zend-expressive/doc/book/quick-start-skeleton.md

 ## Next Steps

-The skeleton makes the assumption that you will be writing your middleware as objects, and using configuration to map routes to middleware.
+The skeleton makes the assumption that you will be writing your middleware as classes, and using configuration to map routes to middleware.
 It also provides a default structure for templates, if you choose to use them.
 Let's see how you can create first vanilla middleware, and then templated middleware.